Module 2: The Pentateuch

 6. What is Deuteronomistic theology?
 Define and give examples from the Pentateuch.
 Give examples from your own life.
 What difference does this make?

-7. How do the events of the Prehistory epoch help you to understand the nature and state of our world today?
+8. What do the theological themes of the Prehistory epoch reveal about the character and purposes of God?
 What difference does this make for your life?

 Module Completed!